Meet the DNP Director

 As a Board of Director member and Secretary of the Northwest Ohio Nurses Association, member of the Ohio Nurses Association Speakers Bureau and the American Nurses Association, Dr. Shank recognizes the strong value of service within the nursing community.
 She has held administrative positions with several organizations including the Greater Toledo Area Chapter and the American Association of Critical-care Nurses, the American Association of Critical Care Nurses and the Genoa Coterie Club.

 Well respected in the healthcare profession, Dr. Shank has presented at numerous conferences in seven states in the U.S. and Nicaragua.
 She has contributed expert articles in several journals including American Journal of Disaster Medicine, Ohio Nurse and Lippincott Nursing Solutions.
-In 2018, a “Father of all strokes Case Study” is set for future publication in the American Journal of Nursing.

 Throughout her career in higher education, Dr. Shank has developed pedagogy, created program and course curriculum, and successfully received grant funding to provide equipment for disaster preparedness.
 She has collaborated with colleagues in program and grant submissions, poster presentations, research and writing, and was selected as one of the Study Hospital co-Chairs for the National Council of State Boards of Nursing Transitions to Practice Initiative.